-The holiday season is in full swing, which for most of us means one thing: stuff our gills full of delicious, indulgent food and drink before swearing off carbs and sugar for our New Year’s resolutions.
+The holiday season is in full swing, and so are Latin American Christmas traditions, which for most of us means one thing: stuff our gills full of delicious, indulgent food and drink before swearing off carbs and sugar for our New Year’s resolutions.

 Food is an integral part of celebrating family, friends, and Christmas traditions.
 In Latin America, it is central to all holiday activities as people gather to enjoy food that speaks to the culture that have been around for centuries.
 Each part of the world celebrates the holidays just a little bit differently, but the one constant is the way eating brings everything together, finished with a nice, tight little bow.